 Monitoring both new and legacy technology seamlessly through a single platform offers a more cost-effective transition than a rip out and replace strategy.

-Hybrid solutions allow operators to benefit from integrated surveillance solutions that utilise command and control software to collate data and comprehensively analyse it to drive more informed reactions and responses.
+Hybrid solutions allow operators to benefit from integrated surveillance solutions that utilise security and surveillance software to collate data and comprehensively analyse it to drive more informed reactions and responses.

 This kind of intelligently integrated system can deliver unprecedented levels of situational awareness and be a vital mechanism for identifying issues and threats and opportunities for operational efficiencies.